Austin, Texas · Est. 2026

 Built by someone who studies connection — and can't stop building it.

-Mike is a licensed couples and relationship therapist, former Division I athlete, filmmaker, and someone who's spent years living and building community across the US and Latin America.
+Mike is a licensed couples and relationship therapist, former Division I athlete, filmmaker, and someone who's spent years building community across the US and Latin America.

-He ran a version of this in Washington DC — monthly events where strangers from all over the world actually became friends, through structure, games, and genuine intention.
-It worked.
+He ran a version of this in Washington DC and Mexico City — events where people actually became friends through structure, games, and genuine intention.
 Now he's bringing it to Austin.

-He built Good Trouble because he knows what isolation costs — professionally and personally.
-And he knows that belonging doesn't happen by accident.
+He built Good Trouble because belonging doesn't happen by accident.
 It takes someone willing to engineer it.

 Ready to get in